Value Updates To Maximize Rental Income

 Strategic Property Updates

-The updates were meticulously targeted:
+The updates were practical and simple:

-It’s surprisingly rare to see an owner add a fence to a rental.
-Most fenced homes come to the market after the owner put them in directly or as a builder add on.
-As noted the cost is substantial but that shouldn’t be a major factor in considering this project if you are making other risky investments.
-Aside from perhaps on the coast (hurricane risk can still be mitigated with techniques such as air flow gaps) adding a fence to a rental property is almost always one of the best, and lowest risk investments one can make in today’s high interest rate environment.
-They typically come with almost no risk, last decades (and pay off for decades), and return your entire investment within 5 years for most homes and often 2-3.
-These days without leverage those kinds of returns, especially risk free, are almost unheard of.
+It’s surprisingly rare for an owner to add a fence to a rental.
+Most fenced homes come to the market because the owner put it in while living there or as a builder add-on.
+The cost is substantial but that shouldn’t be a major factor in considering this project if you are making other investments.
+Hurricanes need to be considered but still probably don’t change that (hurricane risk can still be mitigated with techniques such as airflow gaps).

 The final touch to maximize this homes rental value is a privacy fence.
 Our next set of photos will be improved dramatically (lights always on).
 We’ve only had 4 residents in 10 years so they aren’t updated as often as most.